GeorgeKAHChen/GeorgeKAHChen/README.md

 5. 🎵 Love music, part time composer.
 Learning piano now
 6. 🛫 Love tourism.
 GOAL: go around the Japan and World
 7. **Py@@on, F@@K U!**

+LONG TIME NO PYTORCH, and I FORGOT most all of them lol